Ketantalele5/nimap_task/README.md

 2. Navigate to the project directory.
 3. Run the application using your IDE or by executing `mvn spring-boot:run`.
 4. Ensure your MySQL database is running and configured as specified above.

-## Contribution
-Feel free to fork the repository and submit pull requests.

-## License
-This project is licensed under the MIT License.